Santa Catarina Palopo, Guatemala

 Boasts an outdoor lap pool on the sun terrace, perfect for soaking up the rays with a picturesque view

-Just nine rooms and a private villa provide an exclusive and intimate feel - superb for honeymooners and couples
+Just fifteen rooms and a private villa provide an exclusive and intimate feel - superb for honeymooners and couples

 Award-winning Relais & Chateaux restaurant